lunatacet/Delbuf.vim/README.md

 `<Leader>d` to delete the buffer displayed in the currently active window (even if the buffer is modified, ie like `:bd!`).

+## Details

-This default mapping is defined as:
+The default mapping is defined as:

 ```
 nnoremap <Leader>d <Cmd>call Delbuf#Delbuf('bd!')<CR>